Access to Public Lands

 The AMA supports responsible OHV recreation because of its many benefits.

 Most easily documented among the myriad benefits is the enhancement of the economy.
 The economic impact of OHV recreation is huge – more than $68 billion in direct spending1.
-An Arizona study2 showed that OHV recreation created a statewide economic impact of $4.25 billion.
-A University of Tennessee study3 reported that the economic impact of OHVs amounts to $3.4 billion and a New Hampshire study4 documented that the OHV impact on the state’s economy was approximately $318 million.
+A Colorado study2 showed that OHV recreation created a statewide economic impact of $4.3 billion.
+A 2016-2017 Arizona State University study of retained and out of state visitors3 reported that the economic impact of OHVs amounts to $2.64 billion and a 2016 Idaho study4 documented that the OHV impact on the state’s economy was approximately $1 billion.

 OHV recreation is a physically demanding activity performed exclusively outdoors.
 Taking part provides the same personal stress reduction and exercise benefits to the individual found in other physically demanding outdoor activities.